Last Will and Testament

 If you are in the process of creating a Houston estate plan, or it has been years since you’ve updated an existing plan, reach out to the knowledgeable attorneys at McCulloch & Miller, PLLC to discuss your situation.
 At McCulloch & Miller, PLLC, we have decades of experience helping clients avoid the common pitfalls of DIY estate planning, ensuring they can rest assured that their affairs are in order.

-We offer all prospective clients a free, no-obligation consultation during which we will take as much time as necessary to answer your questions and address your individual concerns.
-To learn more, and to schedule your free legal consultation today, call (713) 333-8900.
+We offer all prospective clients a no-obligation consultation during which we will take as much time as necessary to answer your questions and address your individual concerns.
+To learn more, and to schedule your legal consultation today, call (713) 333-8900.
 You can also reach us through our online contact form.